floriancochard/extract-data-from-paper/README.md

 # Extract Data from Paper (EDP)
 ## Description

-Note (November 18th, 2019): code will be released when the processing is operational (soon).
+Note (November 18th, 2019): code will be released when the processing chain is operational (soon).

 Historical weather records help understand past climate variability and trends, and develop more accurate climate prediction systems.
-Until mid-twentieth century, most historical records were handwritten or typed and registered in books, in the form of tables.
-To prevent damage or loss, these documents are digitised, but the process is hampered because:
+Until mid-twentieth century, most historical weather records were handwritten or typed and registered in books in the form of tables.
+Nowadays these documents are digitised to prevent damage or loss, but this process is hampered because:
-1. documents are sitting on the shelves of national weather services waiting to be found, or
+1. documents are sitting on the shelves of national weather services, waiting to be found, or
 2. documents are known and scanned but need workforce to extract information manually.

 In a cultural preservation effort, citizen science projects volunteer to rescue and extract observations data from books' tables.
 Although very effective, the task is repetitive and time-consuming.
 It took the [Operation Weather Rescue initiative](https://www.zooniverse.org/projects/edh/weather-rescue) 180 days and 3,300 volunteers to digitize 1,300,000 observations ([source](https://www.zooniverse.org/projects/edh/weather-rescue/stats/?classification=month&comment=month)).

 *Optical Character Recognition* (OCR) engines allow to extract text from documents.
 They give great results for computer-generated PDF documents (e.g., [Tabula](https://tabula.technology/) or [Textricator](https://textricator.mfj.io/)) or when input document is clean.
+However historical materials have multiple limitations that prevent high OCR output accuracy:
+- bad paper quality with shadow or uneven contrasts,
-But when books aren't scanned professionally, that characters are handwritten or in non-standard machine-typed fonts, that paper quality is bad and contains shadow or uneven contrasts, OCR output accuracy are low.
+- handwritten characters or in non-standard machine-typed fonts,
+- complex layout structure,
+- curved tables borders or skewed image

-The *Extract Data from Paper* project provides a framework to extract numerical values from tables in scanned weather books.
-Output are available as structured table forms (CSV, JSON), ready for download by the weather and climate community.
-The project includes computer vision tools for image processing, an *Optical Character Recognition* system and machine-learning algorithms to extract values at least 60 times faster than manually at >98% accuracy.
+The *Extract Data from Paper* project provides a processing chain to extract tabular data from scanned documents (PDF to CSV).
+Output are available as structured table forms and disseminated to the weather and climate community.
+The project includes computer vision tools and machine-learning based algorithms to extract numerical data at least 60 times faster than manually at >98% accuracy.

-### Quick start
-**\[11/12/2019]: the project is an alpha version, information provided below aren't complete.**

-1. Follow [this tutorial](https://github.com/tesseract-ocr/tesseract/wiki) to install Tesseract.

-2. Clone this archive, open a terminal, `cd source/` and run `python main.py`.

-At the moment you can do the following:
-- [X] Processing images (see `output` directory)
-- [ ] Create tabular output data (**SOON**)

-Optional arguments are currently limited to:
-- `-ro`: remove everything from `/output` directory
-- `-v`: get version number

-### Input data
+### Use case
-Input data is the historical weather data archive is the UK Met Office *[Observatories Year Book](https://digital.nmla.metoffice.gov.uk/SO_5575296f-0406-49f5-89cb-54cd79486b75/)*.
+Input data is the historical weather data archive from the UK Met Office *[Observatories Year Book](https://digital.nmla.metoffice.gov.uk/SO_5575296f-0406-49f5-89cb-54cd79486b75/)*.
 It contains 46 books from 1922 to 1967 and each book includes 5 locations of interest, up to 30 variables (e.g., pressure, temperature, rainfall, relative humidity, wind speed and direction, duration of bright sunshine) of which daily extremes of pressure and temperature.
-Variables are available at daily, monthly and/or annual resolutions.
+Variables are available at daily, monthly and/or annual resolutions and displayed in tabular forms.
 Working on *Observatories Year Book* archive is motivated three-fold:
-1. good overall archive quality
+1. good documents quality overall
-2. few layout variations across books
+2. few layout variations across tables
-3. typed text
+3. machine-typed text

+Next step of the project will consider [Stations of the Second Order](https://digital.nmla.metoffice.gov.uk/SO_feb1a621-72a3-4501-a6d2-8af1a8abe545/) that have lower archive quality and heterogeneous layouts.

 ## Motivations
 I didn't find any efficient solution to accurately extract data from weather books since the task requires a lot of tailored processing and tuning.
-Climate and weather community could greatly benefit from tools developed for computer vision, particularly to better understand past conditions.
-I also used to work on a project to simulate historical weather data (see [Hadley Innovation](https://hadley-innovation.herokuapp.com/)) and understand the value historical data represent for the weather community.
-Eventually I stumbled across an interesting tweet posted by [Ed Hawkins](https://en.wikipedia.org/wiki/Ed_Hawkins_(scientist)) that confirmed the need for a text extraction tool for old documents:
+Climate and weather community could greatly benefit from tools developed by the computer vision community.
+In addition, I used to work on a project that simulated historical weather data (see [Hadley Innovation](https://hadley-innovation.herokuapp.com/)) and understand the value the latter represent to the weather community.
+Last, I stumbled across a tweet from [Ed Hawkins](https://en.wikipedia.org/wiki/Ed_Hawkins_(scientist)) that confirmed the need to develop a text extraction tool for historical weather documents:

 ![tweet by ed hawkins](./docs/png/tweet-ed-500px.png)